tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-All these recommendations in general should lead to deploying policies to remediate the security of the environment, and prevent malicious acts leading to alerts from even be possible.
+All these recommendations should lead to deploying policies to remediate the security of the environment, and prevent malicious acts leading to alerts from even be possible.

 <a name="Item-8"></a>
 ## Conclusion